qudlaty/BloodAndBullets/DEVDOC.md

  - Changes hp on all entities

 Question: So actions change state within a tick, how should that be related to the tick calculating next game state?

+### Keeping game state in a component state?

+#### Pros:
+ - setState updater ensures previous state change is completed
+ - one data model for logic and for display (this might actually be a bad thing)

+#### Cons:
+ - recommended immutability of react.state stops us from doing OOP fully